 Q. After making contact with a WSU Vancouver faculty member, what’s the next step?

-Q. After submitting my WSU graduate school application, what should I do next?
+Q. What should I do after submitting my WSU graduate school application, what should I do next?

-A. Another way that you can help speed up the process of creating your application file is to send a copy of all application materials to Marrissa Alexander, graduate program assistant at the Vancouver campus.
+A. You can speed up the process of creating your application by sending a copy of all application materials to Kirsten Johnson, graduate program assistant at the Vancouver campus.

-Here is a list of all material that will be helpful:
+Here is a list of all materials needed: